-I am captivated by the slippery relationships between competing cultural discourses, and the ways in which individuals negotiate a personal sense of gender, identity, place, class, and history.
-We construct realities and identities for ourselves and others, and attach them to objects, images, words, actions and the fluid edits of memory.
-What is left out is as important as what is chosen; what is chosen changes over time.
+I am captivated by the slippery relationships between competing cultural discourses, and the ways in which individuals negotiate their understanding of identity and memory in relation to place, objects, and history.
+We construct realities and identities for ourselves and others; what is left out is as important as what is chosen; what is chosen changes over time.

 The conceptual focus of my practice has its roots in literary theories of subjectivity, feminist discourse, and phenomenology.
 My way of art-making privileges gaps, what’s left unsaid, edits, and speculative positions.
 These spaces house potential: for new meanings, for critique, for transgression.
-In considering these spaces, I strive to make work that incorporates indeterminacy, and acknowledges that any voice opposing a dominant narrative is also complicit with it to some degree, and thus embodies contradictions.
+In considering these spaces, I strive to make work that incorporates indeterminacy and process.

 I have created bodies of work exploring loss, grief, and identity (Nest, Elsewhere), the arbitrariness of human-defined boundaries (Boundary|Time|Surface, Archives of Absence), and the connections between home and place (Make:Believe, York, and York:Moments).
 I use a multidisciplinary approach in my practice, including photography, drawing, installation, video, and ephemeral sculpture.
 These tools allow for ‘hands-on’ reassembly and questioning of relationships, and a variety of means to reflect upon the construction and interpretation of lived experience.